euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

             <service android:name=".AirWatchSDKIntentService"/>

         </application>

-4. Apps targeting API level 30 or below, will see below compile time error.
-    Note: This should be skipped if app consumes [Framework SDK]

-            The minCompileSdk (31) specified in a
-            dependency's AAR metadata (META-INF/com/android/build/gradle/aar-metadata.properties)
-            is greater than this module's compileSdkVersion (android-30).
-            Dependency: androidx.work:work-runtime-ktx:2.7.0.

-5. To resolve the above, add following lines in build.gradle

-            implementation ("com.airwatch.android:AirWatchSDK:22.8") {
-                exclude group: 'androidx.work', module: 'work-runtime-ktx'
-            }
-            implementation ('androidx.work:work-runtime-ktx:2.3.4')

-6. Apps targeting API level 31 or above, need to implement SDKClientConfig in their Application class and override getEventHandler() and return WS1AnchorEvents Implementation object.
+4. Apps targeting API level 31 or above, need to implement SDKClientConfig in their Application class and override getEventHandler() and return WS1AnchorEvents Implementation object.